 Evidence shows that sexuality education that stresses the importance of waiting to have sex while providing accurate, age-appropriate, and complete information about how to use contraceptives effectively to prevent unintended pregnancy and STDs can help teens make healthy and responsible life decisions.
-Yet there is currently no federal program dedicated to supporting this approach.
-Instead, since 1996, the federal government has funneled more than a billion dollars into abstinence-only-until-marriage programming, even in the face of clear evidence that these programs do not work.
+There is currently no federal program for reproductive health rights dedicated to supporting this approach.
+Instead, since 1996, the federal government has funneled more than a billion dollars into abstinence-only-until-marriage programming and doesn’t want to support our program Take Issue Take Charge, even in the face of clear evidence that their programs do not work.

 Below is a review of recent research on the issue of sexuality education:

 Giving teens the information they need to make responsible life decisions about sexuality helps teens delay sex and protects their health.

 A review of a large body of evaluation research on programs to prevent teenage pregnancy found conclusive evidence that sex education that discusses the importance of delaying sex and includes accurate information about contraceptive use does not increase sexual activity nor hasten the onset of first intercourse.
 To the contrary, several of these programs have been shown to delay the onset of sex or increase condom or other contraceptive use among sexually active teens.

 Douglas Kirby, Ph.D. et al., The Impact of Sex and HIV Education Programs in Schools and Communities on Sexual Behaviors among Young Adults, Family Health International, January 2006.

 The Centers for Disease Control & Prevention note that “research has clearly shown that the most effective programs [to prevent the spread of HIV/AIDS] are comprehensive ones that include a focus on delaying sexual behavior and provide information on how sexually active young people can protect themselves.